 Panel 3 is Bed width + Box Pleat + Seam Allowance

 The bed corner panels 4 and 5 are the same size

-Panel 4 is square, the Bed Height + Seam Allowance, Squared
+Panel 4 is square, and the Bed Height + Seam Allowance, Squared

-Panel 5 is square, the Bed Height + Seam Allowance, Squared
+Panel 5 is square, and the Bed Height + Seam Allowance, Squared

 First, decide the length you want the bed skirt.
 Next, use the equation below to determine the size of height for all panels.

 Bed Height/Desired Length + Seam Allowance + Hem